Blue Cat Audio - Software Made by Musicians for Musicians

 Side Chaining

-Blue Cat's MB-5 Dynamix lets you use the signal from a track to control the volume (or any other parameter) of another.
-This technique is called "side chaining" as explained in the introduction.
+Blue Cat's MB-5 Dynamix also lets you use the signal from a track to control any other parameter of another (volume, but also the gain or cutoff frequency of a filter, etc.).

 You can either use this side chaining feature to control the global volume of the destination track as shown below, or perform full multi-band side chaining as explained in this tutorial.
 The methodology is the same, only the target plug-in and the number of parameters to connect differ.